ansys/pyensight/doc/source/rest_api/rest_api.rst

 .. note::

     **The information here is for informational purposes only.
-The API has been defined, but is not currently enabled in EnSight.
-It will be released in 2024 R1**
+The API has been defined, but it is not currently enabled in EnSight.
+It is to be released in 2024 R1.**

 Enabling the API via PyEnSight